 The Empire has officially been divided into two periods: Principate (from 27 BCE until the end of the third century CE) and dominate (from IV century to 476 CE).

-The first system was shaped by Augustus, nephew of Julius Caesar.
+The first system was shaped by Augustus, grandson of sister of Julius Caesar.
 He built a specific political system, in which the emperor focused his full power, with the appearance of preserving republican institutions.
 This was primarily to avoid the appearance of returning to the “hated” monarchy.
 Augustus enlarged the country’s property with Retia and Noricum (15 years ago).
 After his death, Roman emperors based their authority on the army and praetorians (who often chose and overthrew the rulers).
 In I century CE Rome conquered Britain, in the second century – Dacia and Arabia.

 In 213, e.e.
 Roman citizenship was granted to all free inhabitants of the empire.
 The rulers promoted the cult of the emperor; in Rome, Eastern religions, including Christianity, developed.